eveningwater/ew-color-picker/introduce/docs/api/api.md

 3.hue?(Optional property)

-Whether to open the hue bar, the default is false.
+Whether to open the hue bar, the default is true.
 E.g:

 ```js
 const config = {